anewton1998/rdap_guide/src/protocol/jcard_and_vcard.md

 ## `tel` Property

-The `tel` property represents a telephone number, and its value can be either free-form text expressing the telphone number or a tel URI.
+The `tel` property represents a telephone number, and its value can be either free-form text expressing the telephone number or a tel URI.

 ```json